 Attraction at a distance: Ā-movement and Case.
 Linguistic Inquiry, 2018.

 Resolving conflicts between locality and anti-locality: evidence from Luganda and Haya.
-Proceedings of the LSA 2019, to appear.
+Proceedings of the LSA 2019, 2019.

 The ι-boundedness of A-scrambling.
 Proceedings of WAFL 13, 2018.

 Dependent Case as a licenser in Kikuyu.
 Proceedings of NELS 47, 2017.

 In-situ Wh-phrases in Superiority Violating Contexts don’t have to be In-Situ.
 In A Pesky Set: Papers for David Pesetsky, MITWPL, 2017.